Shubham007-tech/Imgur-clone/readme.md

-This is just simple js project
+This is just simple js project with html and css